s59mz/wild-sight-ai/README.md

 # ARM AI Developer Challenge: New CPU-Based Snapshot Inference

-This branch includes additional features developed specifically for the ARM AI Developer Challenge 2025.
+This branch includes additional features developed specifically for the **ARM AI Developer Challenge 2025**.
-The key enhancement is a new snapshot-based inference pipeline that performs full-precision animal detection and classification entirely on the Arm Cortex-A53 CPU, without using the DPU or any hardware accelerator.
+The key enhancement is a new **snapshot-based inference pipeline** that performs **full-precision animal detection and classification entirely on the Arm Cortex-A53 CPU**, without using the DPU or any hardware accelerator.

 ## Snapshot Capture

-A physical push button, connected through the PMOD interface, triggers a ROS 2 topic that instructs the GStreamer pipeline to capture the current video frame.
+A physical **push button**, connected through the **PMOD interface**, triggers a ROS 2 topic that instructs the GStreamer pipeline to capture the current video frame.
 The snapshot is saved as a .jpg file to the KR260 SD card.

 ## CPU-Only Inference (High Accuracy Mode)

-After the snapshot is captured, a ROS 2 Action node launches a CPU-only inference workflow using:
+After the snapshot is captured, a ROS 2 Action node launches a **CPU-only inference workflow** using:
-	•	MegaDetector v5 (.pt) — full 32-bit precision model
+	•	**MegaDetector** v5 (.pt) — full 32-bit precision model
-	•	SpeciesNet (.onnx) — full 32-bit precision classifier
+	•	**SpeciesNet** (.onnx) — full 32-bit precision classifier
-	•	PyTorch + ONNX Runtime, running natively on the Cortex-A53 cores
+	•	PyTorch + ONNX Runtime, running natively on the **Cortex-A53 cores**

-This mode prioritizes accuracy over speed, and therefore takes around 2 minutes per inference on the embedded CPU.
+This mode prioritizes **accuracy over speed**, and therefore takes around **2 minutes per inference** on the embedded CPU.
 The resulting annotated image (with bounding boxes and class names) is written back to the SD card and can be accessed through the device’s shared storage.

 ## Purpose of This Feature

-This new pipeline demonstrates that wildlife detection and species classification can run fully on Arm CPU, without the PL/DPU and without cloud services — a key requirement and focus of the ARM AI Developer Challenge.
+This new pipeline demonstrates that **wildlife detection and species classification can run fully on Arm CPU**, without the PL/DPU and without cloud services — a key requirement and focus of the ARM AI Developer Challenge.

 # Requirements